Floyd Mayweather & Instagram Star Yaya Dating? Flaunts PDA At Super Bowl LI — Pic

 Celebrity Fans Of Floyd Mayweather & Manny Pacquiao — Pics

-Yaya and Floyd actually go back way further than fans expected, since she also shared a cute throwback photo with her followers.
+Yaya and Floyd actually go back way further than fans expected, since she also shared another sweet throwback photo.
 “TBT interviewing @floydmayweather #2011,” the mother-of-one wrote.
 The boxing champ was last romantically linked with Doralie Medina, better known to the world as “Bad Medina.”
 They were introduced in 2011 when she began working for him as a massage therapist.
 However, it looks like Floyd is moved on now, or simply enjoying the single life!

 HollywoodLifers, do you think Floyd and Yaya would make a cute couple?
 Let us know!